box/developer.box.com/content/guides/internal/ui-elements/tabs.md

 Tabs use cookies to try and remember the user's choice.
 Please use the standard title `cURL`, `Java`, `.NET`, `Python` and `Node` to refer to our currently supported languages and the user will automatically be presented with the sample in their language of choice.

+[code_block_guide]: guide://internal/markdown/code-blocks